ChefKissInc/NootedRed/README.md

 An AMD iGPU support plugin for [Lilu](https://github.com/acidanthera/Lilu).

+The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
+See `LICENSE`

 ## ⚠️ IMPORTANT ⚠️

 This kernel extension currently contains remote debug log functionality through our custom "NetDbg" software.
 You must specify a valid NetDbg server IP or disable the functionality as described below.